Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 With dysphagia, foods or liquids do not easily pass down the esophagus.
-Dysphagia may occur if the esophagus walls thicken, causing a narrowing (stricture) of the passage.
+Dysphagia may happen if the esophagus walls thicken, causing a narrowing (stricture) of the passage.
 Dysphagia can also be caused by any of the following:

-Muscles in your mouth, throat, or esophagus that don’t work right
+Muscles in your mouth, throat, or esophagus that don’t work right or are not coordinated

 A nerve or brain problem (such as a stroke) that leaves your mouth, tongue, or throat muscles weak or changes how your muscles coordinate